davenquinn/xenoliths/paper/text/figure-captions.md

 with cooler models of the same family shown with lower opacity.
 The model predicts purely conductive geotherms, and arrows show potential response to erosion \[see @sec:model_supplement\].
-The background of the plot shows steady-state geotherms anchored to surface heat flows and the likely field of xenolith entrainment [@fig:depth].
+The background of the plot shows a range of steady-state geotherms anchored to surface heat flows and the likely field of xenolith entrainment [@fig:depth].